tylerlum/get_a_grip/README.md

 Fill out this [form](https://forms.gle/qERExXPn5wKrGr1G8) to download the Get a Grip dataset and pretrained models.
 After filling out this form, you will receive a URL `<download_url>`, which will be used next.

+NOTE: Navigating to `<download_url>` will take you to a forbidden page.
+This is expected.
+We use it in the steps below.

 Next, we will download the tiny version of the dataset and the pretrained models.
 Change `<download_url>` to the URL you received, then run:

 ```